Varun-Patkar/ETHPROOF-Advanced-Varun-Ass3/README.md

 The files are as follow:

 1. `StorageVictim0423.sol` - Original Contract File given in the questions.
 2. `StorageVictim0423_new.sol` - Contract modified to remove all errors while maintaining version.
-Also corrected an error.
+Also corrected a logical error.
 3. `StorageVictim0818.sol` - Contract rewritten in v0.8.18 without changing logic (Without error correction).
-4. `StorageVictim0818_new.sol` - Removed all errors for v0.8.18
+4. `StorageVictim0818_new.sol` - Removed all errors for v0.8.18.

 ## Problem Statement